aditmer/NightscoutHybridMobile/README.md

 # Updating your Nightscout for Push Notifications

 Your Nightscout website will generate push notifications and send them to this new mobile app for any events (Highs, Lows, Announcements, etc) that happen.
-You can customize which types of notifications you want to receive.
-You will, however, need to update your Azure website from this Work In Progress (WIP) branch of the [Nightscout repo](https://github.com/nightscout/cgm-remote-monitor/tree/wip/azurepush).
+You can customize which types of notifications you want to receive when in the mobile application.
+However, you need  to update your Azure website from this Work In Progress (WIP) branch of the [Nightscout repo](https://github.com/nightscout/cgm-remote-monitor/tree/wip/azurepush).

 The steps to do this are:

 1. Update to the wip/azurepush branch via the [Updater Tool](http://nightscout.github.io/pages/test-beta/?branch=wip%2Fazurepush).
 2. Add the `azurepush` variable to your Enable string in application settings.
-3. Ensure the `BASE_URL` is set in your App settings as described [here](https://github.com/srmoss/cgm-remote-monitor#required)
+3. Ensure the `BASE_URL` is set in your App settings as described [here](https://github.com/srmoss/cgm-remote-monitor#required).
+It should look something like this: `https://<your-website>.azurewebsties.net`.